mikipacman/retro-rl/readme.md

 https://github.com/mikipacman/retro-rl/assets/33525262/50de6e69-9aed-4b95-836b-a2d7c1c28674

-And in the epoch number 100  `SCORPION WINS!` (Watch with audio, I spent a lot of time on properly rendering these videos)
+And in the epoch number 100 `Scorpion wins with FLAWLESS VICTORY` (Watch with audio, I spent a lot of time on properly rendering these videos)

 https://github.com/mikipacman/retro-rl/assets/33525262/be3da388-55eb-49d4-bbc3-a82ecefd35df